How to Make Classic Milk Tea in Only 5 Steps

 You can use different ratios of water and milk or make it with milk only.
 Some recipes will only ask for one tablespoon of milk, while others will require more milk than water.
 Malaysian Teh Tarik is made using only a small amount of condensed milk, while a typical Indian chai may contain the same amount of milk and water.

-READ ALSO How to Make Tea Mocha
+READ ALSO How to cold brew tea

 Which milk can I use?